TeamA26/elevator-sim/README.md

 Discrete-time **Destination Dispatch** elevator simulator in C# (.NET 9).
 Passengers provide origin and destination at request time; the system assigns a car immediately.

+Two dispatchers are implemented:

+- **`cost`** (default) — Estimates each car’s cost as `ticks_to_pickup + trip_distance`, then assigns to the lowest-cost car that still has spare reserved capacity.
+Ties break by elevator id.
+This is the smarter baseline: it favors cars already near the request and short trips over blind load-balancing.
+- **`roundrobin`** — Cycles through cars in order, skipping reserved-full cars when possible.
+Ignores distance and direction; useful as a simple comparison baseline via `--algorithm compare`.

+Both still assign immediately even if every car is reserved-full (boarding then waits for free space).

 ## Prerequisites

 Install the **.NET 9 SDK** (includes the runtime and `dotnet` CLI):